 Once the wheel is loose, you can finish removing the nut and then pull the wheel from the shaft.
 This allows you to see the little sticky-out nubbin thing that cancels the indicators as you turn the wheel – be careful not to damage this!
-It’s the grubby looking small rectangle on the left in the following picture, at the 9’oclock position on the steering shaft.
+It’s the whitish grubby looking small rectangle on the left in the following picture, at the 9’oclock position next to the steering shaft.

 You can’t quite see them in the picture, but there are two springs above and below this tab that pull it back inwards once disengaged.
 If you’re having indicator cancelling problems, might be worth a blast of WD-40 to see if that sorts them out.

 On the back of the wheel is a protruding piece of plastic that makes contact with the tab shown above and cancels the indicators as you return the wheel to a central position: